Student Internship Information

-Come to the Career Services Center to get more information, located in the Rasmuson Hall 122 or email Stephanie Whaley, Internship and Experiential Learning Coordinator.
-Make sure to sign up on the UAA Career Services Online Job Database to begin searching for internship opportunities!
+Come to the Career Services Center to get more information, located in the Rasmuson Hall 122 or email the UAA Career Services Center at firstname.lastname@example.org Make sure to sign up on the UAA Career Services Online Job Database to begin searching for internship opportunities!

 Step 1: Obtain Internship Application Packet

 Step 2: Complete Mandatory Internship Orientation by viewing the Internship Orientation PowerPoint

 Step 3: Meet with Faculty Advisor for acceptance into your internship course and complete the Learning Agreement

 Step 4:Submit completed Internship Application to the Career Services Center

 Step 5: Utilize resource provided by the Career Services Center for internship opportunities